JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Viewing the API documentation

-Point your browser at localhost:<listenPort>/docs

-where `listenPort` is the port set in the config file.
+Point your browser at localhost:&lt;listenPort&gt;/docs, where `listenPort` is the port set in the config file, e.g.: http://localhost:10010/docs

 ## Other recommendations